Version states

 Create new version

-Creating a new version from an existing locked product:
+Creating a new version from an existing locked or verified product:- Retrieve that product

 - Create a new product with the same syncId